OpenSourceAF/FILMS/README.md

 # FILMS
-Filament Inline Measurement System for 3D Printers
+Filament In-Line Measurement System for 3D Printers

 ## Goals
 - Make a stand-alone solution which measures the cross-sectional area of filament as it is fed into your existing 3D printer